matijabozic/arch-install/README.md

 Bash script that installs Arch Linux with Plasma Desktop!<br />
 Use at your own risk!
-This script will reformat your HDD!
+This script will reformat your HDD!!!

 Connect to Wireless network (Skip this step if you are using ethernet)
 ```